-MTPC A2/A4 ок The timecode is incremented in a normal way.
+MTPC A2/A4 ОК The timecode is incremented in a normal way.
 Drift The timecode received and the genlock are not synchronous.
 Bad The timecode received is not correct.
 For example when an NTSC timecode is received instead of a PAL timecode (freq. error), when there are disturbances in the timecode reception (bad signal).
 Lost No timecode is available.

-3.2.7 TIMECODE STATUSES
+3.2.4 TIMECODE STATUSES

-This section, on the second page of the Server Monitoring screen, displays the settings for managing and monitoring the timecode jump tables.
+This section displays the settings for managing and monitoring the timecode jump tables.
 Records are created in these tables when a break, or jump, in the timecodes occurs in the recorded material.
-The records in the timecode jump tables are then used to search for and manipulate the video material on the XT[2]+ server.
+The records in the timecode jump tables are then used to search for and manipulate the video material on the XT[2] server.